 - a.
 Graduate school courses are not allowed. - b.
 Language courses are not allowed. - c.
-At maximum only 1 course from the Athens program is allowed. - 2.
-As part of the elective space, students may follow any CME specialisation course that is not already part of their chosen specialisation.
+At maximum only 1 course form the Athens program is allowed. - 2.
+As part of the elective space, students may follow any course from any of the CME specialisations that is not already part of their set of specialisation courses.
 In addition, students may include the following general electives in their elective space: